8 dead, numerous injured at Astroworld Festival in Houston | Entertainment

 Officials transported 17 people to hospitals, including 11 who were in cardiac arrest, Peña said.
 It wasn't clear whether all eight who died were among the 17 that had been transported to hospitals.
 Many people were also treated at the scene at NRG Park, where a field hospital had been set up.
 About 300 people were examined at that site throughout the day, he said.

 Astroworld is a two-day music festival that was scheduled to take place Friday and Saturday in Houston.
 The event was sold out, according to the Astroworld website.
-Saturday's performances have been cancelled.
+Saturday's performances have been canceled.

 The deaths called to mind a 1979 concert for The Who where 11 people died and about two dozen were injured as thousands of fans tried to get into Cincinnati's riverfront coliseum.